In the Flinders Council, 30.0% of workers were Managers, compared to 18.8% in Tasmania.

 |Flinders Council - All industries||2016||2011||Change|

-An analysis of the jobs held by the workforce in Flinders Council in 2016 shows the three most popular occupations were:
+An analysis of the jobs held by the All industries workforce in the Flinders Council in 2016 shows the three most popular occupations were:

 - Managers (124 local workers or 30.0%)